 Honeywell v.
 Sandel Avionics (Sandel II) – Represented Sandel as trial counsel in securing a jury verdict of non-infringement in the District of Delaware.
 The technology in this case also related to Terrain Awareness and Warning Systems for aircraft but was directed to older Ground Proximity Warning System (“GPWS”) software.

 Cadence adv.
 Bhandari and Vanguard – Successfully represented Cadence in defending against claims for patent infringement in the Eastern District of Texas and Northern District of California.
 The technology at issue related to electronic design automation and verification tools.
 Secured summary judgment of non-infringement and dismissal of counterclaims.

 National Instruments v.
 SoftWIRE Technology and Measurement Computing Corporation – Asserted National Instruments’ pioneering patents related to graphical programming, embodied in LabVIEW®, in the U.S. District Court, District of Massachusetts.
 Also defended countersuit on two patents related to virtual instrumentation.
 Case settled.

 Represented leading supplier of LCD controllers in patent infringement action.
 Obtained summary judgment of infringement and exceptional case attorneys’ fees award for a total judgment over $7.5 million.

-Asserted computer hardware client’s trademarks and copyrights against multiple defendants in the U.S. District Court, Northern District of California.
+Asserted client’s trademarks and copyrights against multiple defendants in the U.S. District Court, Northern District of California.
 Won summary judgment of infringement and obtained judgments against multiple infringers.

 Represented leading fiber optic components company in trade secret litigation in California State Court.
 Case successfully resolved.